The Importance of HVAC Maintenance

 Cleaning the Ductwork

-Ducts that are not cleaned on a regular basis can be filled with a wide variety of contaminants, including dust, pet dander, and pollen.
+Ducts that are not regularly cleaned are likely to be contaminated with a variety of contaminants, including dust, pet dander, and pollen.
 These particles can trigger respiratory and allergies, especially for older people and children.
-The moisture in ductwork can lead to the growth of mold which releases spores into air and can cause health issues for those suffering from respiratory problems.
+In addition, moisture in ductwork may cause the growth of mold, which releases spores into the air and poses health concerns for those who suffer from respiratory ailments.

 Check the Compressor